 To place media materials on reserve or view the policies, please see the Course Reserve website.

 To view the Media Collection Circulation Policies, please see the Main Library Circulation Policies website.

 - 16mm films are for instruction use only.
 They can be checked out for the class period by the instructor and must be returned after class.

 - Software, microfilm, microfiche, and microcards may be checked out for the same period as books, based on UI status.

 - Records, audio cassettes, and laser discs may be checked out for seven days.

-- Videos and equipment may be used in the Reserve & Media room for those users not eligible to receive a borrower’s permit.
+- Videos and equipment may be used in the Main Library for those users not eligible to receive a borrower’s permit.
 A picture-ID must be presented and will be held during the time the equipment and material is being used.

 Index to Microform Collection Guides – An annotated index of Media Service’s nearly 250 microform holdings that have guides.

-The CIC has made available 16mm films to members.
+The BTAA has made available 16mm films to members.
 These films are located at the University of Iowa Main Library.
-85 films are available to users at CIC institutions for use in classrooms, independent studies, and research.
-Once a title is found, University of Iowa users can ask at the Main Library Information Desk for the 16mm film to be retrieved from storage.
-For users in a CIC library, your local interlibrary loan department should be contacted as the films will be lent out via the interlibrary loan service.
+85 films are available to users at BTAA institutions for use in classrooms, independent studies, and research.
+Once a title is found, University of Iowa users can ask at the Main Library Service Desk for the 16mm film to be retrieved from storage.
+For users in a BTAA library, your local interlibrary loan department should be contacted as the films will be lent out via the interlibrary loan service.